 Recommendations: You must buy the 3G version with a keyboard.
+The new Touch versions advertise free 3G, but will not let you use the 3G to browse the internet.
 It’s up to you if you want the $50 discount for looking at ads on the bottom of your screen every now and then.

 How much does it cost: $139-189

 Disclaimer: Some of the links above utilize Amazon's affiliate program, meaning if you purchase the item from Amazon we receive a small commission.
 See our full Web Site Terms and Conditions of Use for more information.